All Episodes

 Tell them your friend Sean Hannity sent you.

-Coast to coast, border to borders.
+Coast to coast, border to border.

-We continue with Paul Sperry, real clear investigations as he looks deeper into these new developments as it relates to the Durham investigation and the Durham probe into the origins of the Trump Russia lie.
+We continue with Paul Sperry real clear investigations as he looks deeper into these new developments as it relates to the Durham investigation and the Durham probe into the origins of the Trump Russia lie.

 Where do you think this ends up?